 But what of the term ''immunities?''
 What is an immunity?
 Simply "freedom or exemption from obligation;" an immunity is "a right of exemption only," as "an exemption from serving in an office, or performing duties which the law generally requires other citizens to perform.
 This is all that is intended by the word "immunities" as used in this bill.

 It merely secures to citizens of the United States equality in the exemptions of the law.
 A colored citizen shall not, because he is colored, be subjected to obligations, duties, pains, and penalties from which other citizens are exempted.
-Whatever exemptions there may be shall apply to all citizens alike.44
+Whatever exemptions there may be shall apply to all citizens alike.

 Enforcement

-Like under the Civil Rights Bill of 1866, the amendment's first section “does not reach mere private wrongs, but only those done under color of State authority,” said Bingham’s close colleague, Samuel Shellabarger.
-Covering much of the same points as Bingham had, Mr. Shellabarger tells us the effect of the first section of the Fourteenth Amendment is a negation upon the power of the States, and that as the fifth section of that amendment only authorizes Congress to enforce the provisions thereof, therefore Congress has no power by direct legislation to secure the privileges and immunities of citizenship, because the provision in each section is in the form of a mere negation.46
+Like under the Civil Rights Bill of 1866, the amendment's first section "does not reach mere private wrongs, but only those done under color of State authority," said Bingham"s close colleague, Samuel Shellabarger.
+Covering much of the same points as Bingham had, Mr. Shellabarger tells us the effect of the first section of the Fourteenth Amendment is a "negation upon the power of the States, and that as the fifth section of that amendment only authorizes Congress to enforce the provisions thereof, therefore Congress has no power by direct legislation to secure the privileges and immunities of citizenship, because the provision in each section is in the form of a mere negation."46

 Bingham speaking of the similarity of enforcing other constitutional limitations placed upon the States, said:

 There are other negative provisions in the Constitution of the United States; for example, the express negative provision that no State shall pass any law impairing the obligation of contracts.
-By virtue of your judiciary act, as it has been in force from the foundation of the Government to this day, that limitation upon the power of the States is uniform, and whenever or where ever any State has undertaken by legislative enactment or by constitutional provision, if you please—I care not which—to impair the obligation of contracts, that wrong has, by the operation of your law, been righted.47
+By virtue of your judiciary act, as it has been in force from the foundation of the Government to this day, that limitation upon the power of the States is uniform, and whenever or where ever any State has undertaken by legislative enactment or by constitutional provision, if you please"I care not which"to impair the obligation of contracts, that wrong has, by the operation of your law, been righted.47

-In his last speech before the proposed amendment was offered to the States for ratification, Bingham said the “great want of the citizen and stranger, protection by national law from unconstitutional State enactments, is supplied by the first section of this amendment.
-That is the extent that it hath, no more.”
-On February 15, 1871, Bingham said of the purpose of Section Five was to give Congress the power to correct and restrain by law the abuses of State authority.48 Sen. Trumbull said section five would provide for the following scenario:
+In his last speech before the proposed amendment was offered to the States for ratification, Bingham said the "great want of the citizen and stranger, protection by national law from unconstitutional State enactments, is supplied by the first section of this amendment.
+That is the extent that it hath, no more."
+On February 15, 1871, Bingham said of the purpose of Section Five was to give Congress the power to " correct and restrain by law the abuses of State authority."48 Sen. Trumbull said section five would provide for the following scenario:

 Now, suppose in the cases arising under the fourteenth amendment that a State attempts to deprive a person of life, liberty, or property without due process of law, or suppose that a State denies to a person within its jurisdiction the equal protection of the laws, then the Federal Government has a right to set aside this action of the State authorities and see to it that the person is protected in his life and his liberty and his property, unless they are taken from him by due process of law, and that he receives the equal protection of the laws, just as it furnished the means to give him the enforcement of his contract under the old Constitution.49